Home > Food / Hydration

 The handle bail of the Stanley IceFlow was one of the most enjoyable to carry around; (photo/Nick Belcaster)

-The most specialized bottles come with the highest price tag, including the MiiR Growler, Hydro Flask Lightweight Wide Mouth, and Purist Mover Bottle.
-All sports technologies that go above and beyond daily hydration needs like holding in carbonation, adding a taste-free liner, or being made from uber-thin materials to cut down weight.
+The most specialized bottles, including the Hydro Flask Wide Mouth ($50), MiiR Growler ($60), and Purist Mover Bottle ($50), often have the highest price tags.
+Sports technologies that go above and beyond daily hydration needs, like holding in carbonation, adding a taste-free liner, or being made from uber-thin materials to cut down weight, can all add to the price.

 What is the best insulated water bottle?